 It’s National Peanut Day the day we celebrate this nut that is not a nut at all.
-Fun fact, peanuts are actually legumes which grow underground not nuts which, like your favorite, high-quality LAKEGRADE California cannabis, grow on trees.
+Fun fact, peanuts are actually legumes that grow underground not nuts which, like your favorite, high-quality LAKE GRADE California cannabis, grow on trees.
 These tasty legumes pack an impressive 8 grams of protein per ounce.
-They are high in antioxidants like vitamin E as well as vitamin B6 which helps the body metabolize protein, fats, and carbohydrates and is also been shown to have antioxidant effects.
+They are high in antioxidants like vitamin E as well as vitamin B6 which help the body metabolize protein, fats, and carbohydrates and is also been shown to have antioxidant effects.
 Peanuts are also rich in minerals such as magnesium, iron, and zinc making them a powerful nutritionally-dense superfood.

 “Sweet and salty crust, homemade peanut butter, and chocolate with a hint of coconut.
 Hits the spot on multiple levels.” — Kevin

 - Double boiler or saucepan for melting chocolate

 - Heat-safe bowl for melting chocolate (if not using a double boiler)